joelparkerhenderson/icebreaker-questions/README.md

 What's something you admire in work colleagues?

 If you could open an office anywhere in the world, where would it be and why?

+How do you like to work and why?

+What hobby sounds like it could be fun to try?

+What are you reading, or watching, or listening to?

+How do you like to start your days?